STIXProject/java-stix/README.md

  You likely didn't retrieve the schema decribed in the section above.

-If you get this error while building:
+Or if you get this error while building:

     [ant:xjc] [ERROR] src-resolve: Cannot resolve the name 'cyboxCommon:ToolInformationType' to a(n) 'type definition' component.
     [ant:xjc]   line 907 of file:/Users/walsh/Development/workspace/STIXProject/java_stix/src/main/resources/schemas/stix_common.xsd